NathStevo97/certifications-notes/aws/cloud-practitioner/course-notes/04 - Exam Prep/Exam Prep 1.md

 D - Number of requests

-Rationale: If it’s a resource intensive Lambda AND frequently used then those require greater consideration.
+Rationale: If it's a resource intensive Lambda AND frequently used then those require greater consideration.

 No charges applied based on instances